pingcap/docs-cn/ticdc/ticdc-open-protocol.md

     }
     ```

     `Delete` event.
 The deleted row data is output.
-When the old value feature is enabled, the `Delete` event includes all the columns of the deleted row data; when this feature is disabled, the `Delete` event only includes the [HandleKey](#bit-flags-of-columns) column.

     ```
     {